Happy 18th Birthday School Census

 Where does school census data go at the DfE?

-The census dataset contains approximately eight million records per year.
+The active census dataset contains approximately nine million records per year.
 This single central view of a child’s personal confidential data and their educational achievement, behaviours and personal characteristics, is core to the National Pupil Database, a linked database controlled by the Department for Education.

 It is “one of the richest education datasets in the world” according to the National Pupil Database (NPD) User Guide.